lavaraja/redis_rdbms/README.md

 any changes done to source table in RDBMS and and update corresponding records in redis.
 Loading RDBMS table to redis is very fast due to its in memory

-storage and pipelining concept in redis.
+storage and pipelining concepts in redis.

 ./accelerator.py stop == > to stop already running instance.